perfsonar/docs/pscheduler_ref_tests_tools.rst

   -f, --flip            In multi-participant mode, have the dest start the
                         client and request a reverse test.
 Useful in some firewall and NAT environments.
+  -r, --reverse         Report results in the reverse direction (destination
+                        to source) if possible.
-  -R, --output-raw      Output individual packet statistics.
+  --traverse-nat        Take steps to traverse outbound NAT -R, --output-raw      Output individual packet statistics.
 This will
                         substantially increase the size of a successful result.